versionzero/writing/suddenly-saskachewan.md

 He was still in the prairies, but on the move.
 It was flatter than Alberta, but still, it felt familiar.

-He come came across a point of interest.
+He came across a point of interest.
 It - like most of the drive - was flat, too.
 Possibly the point was that the flatness was of particular interest.
 He didn't know -- there was no further information.

-He carried on, zig-zagging his way east and north towards his destination.
+He carried on, zig-zagging his way northeast, towards his destination, leaving his former life behind.

 Occasionally the roads were good.
 However, they seemed to have grown worse after crossing in to the new province.
 Some went so far as to